microsoft/antares/README.md

 ## Tunning DirectX12 Compute Shader:

 For DirectX12 platform, you could use "Win10 as server + Linux/WSL as client" mode to tune expressions.
-Please refer documentation [here](platforms/c-hlsl/evaluator/AntaresEvalAgent).
+Please refer documentation [here](backends/c-hlsl/evaluator/AntaresEvalAgent).

-# How to run Antares REST Server for different platforms:
+# How to run Antares REST Server for different backends:
 You can add environment variable `HTTP_PORT=<portnum>` to change the listening port, by default, it will be listening on localhost:8880:
 ```sh
     HTTP_PORT=8880 BACKEND=c-cuda make rest-server